Treating Age-related Macular Degeneration (AMD): a new way to see the world

 Treatment of wet AMD

-The progression of wet age-related macular degeneration (AMD) can be slowed by treatment with anti-VEGF (vascular epidermal growth factor) medication, which reduces blood vessel growth.
+The progression of wet age-related macular degeneration (AMD) can be slowed by treatment with rover show hook up anti-VEGF (vascular epidermal growth factor) medication, which reduces blood vessel growth.
 Eye drops are used to anaesthetise the eye, and the medication is injected into your eyeball using a very fine needle.
 Most people experience minimal discomfort and tolerate the procedure well.
 At The Harley Street Eye Clinic, London we use the newest anti-VEGF medication available (Eylea).
 Patients usually receive three injections per year, however, the treatment schedule is tailored to your needs, so we will give injections, as and when you need them.
 These injections typically slow the progression of eyesight loss for 3-10 years.
 Once the injections have stopped working treatment will move on to the end-stage AMD CentraSight programme.
 A recent advance in treatment of AMD is 2RT laser technology.
 This can prevent progression and creates rejuvenation of retinal cells.
 The Harley Street Eye Clinic are eager to offer this service once it has been formally approved.

 How is End-Stage AMD treated?